🛸 Svelte CSS Image Slider: What is CSS :hover? #

 Let’s take a look server side next.
 We mentioned briefly earlier that we will generate

 appropriate to the user device.
-Although this is a fantastic performance optimisation, it can mean
+Although this is a fantastic performance optimization, it can mean

 generating quite a few resized images of different sizes for each actual image we want to include.

-On top to suport Retina and other high density displays, we also make images available in double width
+On top, to support Retina and other high density displays, we also make images available in double

 subsequent visitors will the cached versions.
-As a further optimisation, we will set the cache header
+As a further optimization, we will set the cache header

 that we never expect to update the images.
-What is we do want to update them?
-That’s where
+How, then, do we update them?
+That’s where the

 src/routes/assets/[hash]/[filename]/server.ts — click to expand code.